 So that they may.

-Courtney Yantes works for a state agency in Ohio, which focuses on creating quality lives for individuals with autism spectrum disorder and their families.
+Courtney works as a project manager for a state agency in Ohio that focuses on creating quality lives for individuals with autism spectrum disorder and their families.
 She graduated from William Woods University with a bachelor’s degree in history and a master in business administration.
 She enjoys blogging, traveling, serving as a Bible Study Fellowship leader, and generally organizing anything she can get her hands on.
 She is a lover of all things Jackson Hole, Wyoming, and Sheldon Vanauken’s A Severe Mercy, and relishes a life free of social media accounts.